publicdocs/uscode/assets/md/titles/usc18A/us/usc/t18a/courtRules1/m__us_usc_t18a_courtRules1_rule12.md

             (B) At the Defendant’s Request.
 At the arraignment or as soon afterward as practicable, the defendant may, in order to have an opportunity to move to suppress evidence under Rule 12(b)(3)(C), request notice of the government’s intent to use (in its evidence-in-chief at trial) any evidence that the defendant may be entitled to discover under Rule 16.

-    (c) __Motion Deadline.__
+    (c) __Deadline for a Pretrial Motion; Consequences of Not Making a Timely Motion.__

+        (1) Setting the Deadline.
 The court may, at the arraignment or as soon afterward as practicable, set a deadline for the parties to make pretrial motions and may also schedule a motion hearing.
+If the court does not set one, the deadline is the start of trial.

+        (2) Extending or Resetting the Deadline.
+At any time before trial, the court may extend or reset the deadline for pretrial motions.

+        (3) Consequences of Not Making a Timely Motion Under Rule 12(b)(3).
+If a party does not meet the deadline for making a Rule 12(b)(3) motion, the motion is untimely.
+But a court may consider the defense, objection, or request if the party shows good cause.

     (d) __Ruling on a Motion.__

      The court must decide every pretrial motion before trial unless it finds good cause to defer a ruling.
 The court must not defer ruling on a pretrial motion if the deferral will adversely affect a party’s right to appeal.
 When factual issues are involved in deciding a motion, the court must state its essential findings on the record.

-    (e) __Waiver of a Defense, Objection, or Request.__

-     A party waives any Rule 12(b)(3) defense, objection, or request not raised by the deadline the court sets under Rule 12(c) or by any extension the court provides.
-For good cause, the court may grant relief from the waiver.
+    (e)  __\[Reserved\]__

     (f) __Recording the Proceedings.__